Major Changes in the Tax Law

 - The age for starting required minimum distributions (RMDs) has been increased from 70½ to 72, including those who will be 70½ in 2020;

 - Contributions to a traditional IRA can now be made by participants older than 70½, as long as participant has earnings from work.
-However, RMDs these still have to be taken by people who are at least 72 years old.
+However, RMDs still have to be taken by people at least 72 years old.

 - Taxable amounts paid for graduate or postdoctoral study, such as a fellowship or stipend, count as compensation for IRA contributions.

 - Beneficiaries of tax-deferred retirement plans must receive the full distribution within 10 years after the death of the employee or account holder; who died after 2019.
-Exceptions to the 10-year distribution rule include beneficiaries who are a surviving spouse, minor child, disabled or chronically ill beneficiary, and beneficiaries not more than 10 years younger than the deceased retirement participant.
+Exceptions to the 10-year distribution rule include special beneficiaries, such as a surviving spouse, minor child, a disabled or chronically ill beneficiary, and beneficiaries not more than 10 years younger than the deceased retirement participant.